An object that stores color data and sometimes opacity (that is, alpha value).

 UIKit provides standard system colors that you can use to match the colors of your own UI objects to those provided by UIKit.
 You can use these colors without needing to understand the underlying representation of color.
 See Creating System Colors.

 UIKit provides definitions for very basic colors, such as red, orange, yellow, and so on.
-See Creating a UIColor Object with a Predefined Color.
+See Creating a Color Object with a Predefined Color.

 You can create a custom color in a Core Graphics color space.
 See Creating a Custom UIColor Object in a Specific Color Space.